cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 }
 ```

-The implementation of this ADR will also change the `Data` field of the `Packet` type from `[]byte` (i.e. arbitrary data) to `PacketDataI`.
-We want to make application modules be able to register custom packet data type which is automatically unmarshaled at `TxDecoder` time and can be simply type switched inside the application handler.
-Also, by having `GetCommitment()` method instead of manually generate the commitment inside the IBC keeper, the applications can define their own commitment method, including bare bytes, hashing, etc.
+The implementation of this ADR will also create a `RawData` field of the `Packet` of type `[]byte`, which can be deserialised by the receiving module into the `Data` field of type `PacketDataI`.
+It is up to the application modules to do this according to their own interpretation, not by the IBC keeper.
+This is crucial for dynamic IBC.

+By having the `GetCommitment()` method, the applications can define their own commitment method, including bare bytes, hashing, etc.

 This also removes the `Timeout` field from the `Packet` struct.
 This is because the `PacketDataI` interface now contains this information.
 You can see details about this in [ICS04](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics#definitions).